-- (a) The amount or maximum amount of the payment for the goods is set out in a written agreement between the CIO and the charity trustee or connected person supplying the goods ("the supplier"). - (b) The amount or maximum amount of the payment for the goods does not exceed what is reasonable in the circumstances for the supply of the goods in question.
+- i.
+The amount or maximum amount of the payment for the goods is set out in a written agreement between the CIO and the charity trustee or connected person supplying the goods ("the supplier"). - ii.
+The amount or maximum amount of the payment for the goods does not exceed what is reasonable in the circumstances for the supply of the goods in question. - iii.
+The other charity trustees are satisfied that it is in the best interests of the CIO to contract with the supplier rather than with someone who is not a charity trustee or connected person.
+In reaching that decision the charity trustees must balance the advantage of contracting with a charity trustee or connected person against the disadvantages of doing so. - iv.
+The supplier is absent from the part of any meeting at which there is discussion of the proposal to enter into a contract or arrangement with him or her or it with regard to the supply of goods to the CIO. - v.
+The supplier does not vote on any such matter and is not to be counted when calculating whether a quorum of charity trustees is present at the meeting. - vi.
+The reason for their decision is recorded by the charity trustees in the minute book. - vii.
+A majority of the charity trustees then in office are not in receipt of remuneration or payments authorised by Clause 6. - d.
+In sub clauses 6(b) and 6(c): - i.
+"The CIO" includes any company in which the CIO: - (a) Holds more than 50% of the shares; or - (b) Controls more than 50% of the voting rights attached to the shares; or

-- (c) The other charity trustees are satisfied that it is in the best interests of the CIO to contract with the supplier rather than with someone who is not a charity trustee or connected person.
-In reaching that decision the charity trustees must balance the advantage of contracting with a charity trustee or connected person against the disadvantages of doing so. - (d) The supplier is absent from the part of any meeting at which there is discussion of the proposal to enter into a contract or arrangement with him or her or it with regard to the supply of goods to the CIO. - (e) The supplier does not vote on any such matter and is not to be counted when calculating whether a quorum of charity trustees is present at the meeting. - (f) The reason for their decision is recorded by the charity trustees in the minute book. - (g) A majority of the charity trustees then in office are not in receipt of remuneration or payments authorised by clause 6. - (4) In sub-clauses (2) and (3) of this clause: - (a) "the CIO" includes any company in which the CIO: - (i) holds more than 50% of the shares; or - (ii) controls more than 50% of the voting rights attached to the shares; or - (iii) has the right to appoint one or more directors to the board of the company; - (b) "connected person" includes any person within the definition set out in clause (Interpretation);
+- (c) Has the right to appoint one or more directors to the board of the company; - ii.
+"Connected person" includes any person within the definition set out in Clause 30 (Interpretation).

-7. Conflicts of interest and conflicts of loyalty
+7. Conflicts of Interest and Conflicts of Loyalty